OneOfEleven/uv-k5-firmware-custom/README.md

 # New/modified function keys

+* Long-press 'M' ...
+Remove current frequency from ignore list (only if it's in the ignore frequency list)
+* Long-press 'M' ...
+Copy current frequency into a channel (takes you into the channel save menu)
-* Long-press 'M' ..
-Copy selected channel into same VFO, then switch VFO to frequency mode *
+* Long-press 'M' ...
+Copy current channel into the same VFO, then switch the VFO to frequency mode *
-* Long-press '7' ..
-Toggle selected channel scanlist setting .. if VOX  is disabled in Makefile
+* Long-press '5' ...
+Toggle selected channel scanlist setting (if NOAA is disabled in Makefile)
 * or
-* Long-press '5' ..
-Toggle selected channel scanlist setting .. if NOAA is disabled in Makefile *
+* Long-press '7' ...
+Toggle selected channel scanlist setting (if VOX  is disabled in Makefile) *
-* Long-press '*' ..
-Start scanning, then toggles the scanning between scanlists 1, 2 or ALL channels
+* Long-press '*' ...
+Start scanning, then toggles the scanning between scanlists 1, 2 or ALL channels *
+* Short-press '*' ..
+Add current frequency to the frequency ignore list (only if in frequency scan mode)

 # Edit channel/memory name